Finland school system hours

 Why Finland's Education System Is One of the Best in the World ...

-Their goal is to promote children’s development, health and wellbeing as well as to improve children’s opportunity for learning.
+Society trusts the schools to hire good Teachers.
 School year starts in the middle of August and ends in May.
 Preparatory education for programmes leading to an upper secondary qualification (TUVA) In general, children and young people receive comprehensive .
 Children between ages six and thirteen are also offered out-of-school care before and after school hours.
 Data in this note .

 Average School Day Length by Country 2024